raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 ---/hint---
 ---/hints---

-- Finally you can create the segment of the URL containing the measurement parameters and join it with the domain name and directory part of the URL which you stored in the `WUurl` variable.
+- Finally, create the segment of the URL containing the measurement parameters and join it with the domain name and directory part of the URL which you stored in the `WUurl` variable.

 --- hints ---
 --- hint ---